Finasteride: Prostate cancer

 In males aged 55 years old and over finasteride decreases the risk of low-grade prostate cancer but may increase the risk of high-grade prostate cancer and has no effect on overall survival.

 A 2010 review found a 25% reduction in the risk of prostate cancer with 5α-reductase inhibitor.
 A follow-up study of the Medicare claims of participants in a 10-year Prostate Cancer Prevention Trial suggests the reduction in prostate cancer is maintained even after discontinuation of treatment.
 However, 5α-reductase inhibitors have been found to increase the risk of developing certain rare but aggressive forms of prostate cancer (27% risk increase), although not all studies have observed this.
 No impact of 5-α-reductase inhibitor on survival has been found in people with prostate cancer.

 Excessive hair growth

 Finasteride has been found to be effective in the treatment of hirsutism (excessive facial or body hair growth) in women.
 In a study of 89 women with hyperandrogenism due to persistent adrenarche syndrome, finasteride produced a 93% reduction in facial hirsutism and a 73% reduction of bodily hirsutism after 2 years of treatment.
 Other studies using finasteride for hirsutism have also found it to be effective.

+Transgender hormone therapy

+Finasteride is sometimes used as an antiandrogen in feminizing hormone therapy for transfeminine people.
+There are limited clinical data on finasteride for this use and some authorities explicitly recommend against its routine use.
+Relatedly, the medication is considered to be limitedly useful and unnecessary in transfeminine people with testosterone levels in the normal female range.
+However, finasteride may be helpful in those with higher testosterone levels and symptoms like scalp hair loss and excessive body hair or who seek only partial feminization.

+Besides transfeminine people, finasteride is helpful in transmasculine people for preventing scalp hair loss and is better-established for this purpose, though it might impede masculinization such as clitoral growth and development of facial and body hair.